Windower/Lua/addons/chatmon/readme.md

   * Ex. you can have `Niflheim` this would prevent the match of `Nif*` from playing the sound if the full the text being evaluated is is `Niflheim`

-* `senderName`: text you want to match the sender's name.
+* `sender`: text you want to match the sender's name.

   * only valid for multi-player commuication channels. i.e. `say`, `shout`, `linkshell`, ect...

   * does not work with `all`, `tell`, `emotes`, `invite` or `examine`

-* `notSenderName`: text you do not want to match the sender's name.
+* `notSender`: text you do not want to match the sender's name.

   * only valid for multi-player commuication channels. i.e. `say`, `shout`, `linkshell`, ect...